pierreillien/pierreillien.github.io/_pages/about_me.md

 I joined CNRS in 2019 as a permanent research scientist (*chargé de recherche*).

-Before that, I was a postdoctoral researcher, first in the group of [Ramin Golestanian] (https://www-thphys.physics.ox.ac.uk/people/RaminGolestanian/) (Rudolf Peierls Centre for Theoretical Physics, University of Oxford), and then in the group of Olivier Dauchot (Gulliver lab, ESPCI Paris).
+Before that, I was a postdoctoral researcher, first in the group of [Ramin Golestanian] (https://www-thphys.physics.ox.ac.uk/people/RaminGolestanian/) ([Rudolf Peierls Centre for Theoretical Physics] (https://www2.physics.ox.ac.uk/research/rudolf-peierls-centre-for-theoretical-physics), [University of Oxford] (https://www.ox.ac.uk/)), and then in the group of Olivier Dauchot (Gulliver lab, ESPCI Paris).

 I received my PhD from Université Pierre-et-Marie-Curie (Paris), under the supervision of Olivier Bénichou and Raphaël Voituriez.
 My thesis manuscript, entitled "Flucutations and correlations of a driven tracer in a hardcore lattice gas", is available online.